hannnid/MGFusion-DTI/README.md

 ```

-## Resources
+## 📊 Resources
-+ README.md: this file.
++ 🔹README.md: this file.
-+ Datasets📊: The dataset used by MGFusion-DTI
++ 🔹Datasets: The dataset used by MGFusion-DTI
 	Due to size and licensing restrictions, datasets are not included.
 	We use: BioSNAP，BindingDB，DrugBank
 	Please download from: